Configuration System

 Here we initialize the configuration file to be encrypted with the password

-and store it with the name encrypted.conf
+password and store it with the name encrypted.conf.
+You can also omit the

 password part and knoxite will prompt you for it - this is also considered more